RaffaelPO/shapefiles-portugal/README.md

 # Shapefiles Portugal 🗺️
- "Shapefiles Portugal" is the library containing the geospatial data files of the 3092 parishes (freguesias) and 308 municipalities (municípios) of Portugal.
+ "Shapefiles Portugal" is the repository of PÚBLICO Data Unit containing the geospatial data files of the 3092 parishes (freguesias) and 308 municipalities (municípios) of Portugal.

  ===========================================================================